Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 It is worth noting that if it were not for the sponsors, the expedition would hardly have taken place.
 The team thanks

-• Kazakh mountain club
+• Kazakhstani mountain club

 • Inter RAOEES

-• central Stadium
+• Central Stadium

 • CSKA